gitextensions/GitExtensionsDoc/source/settings.rst

       If you select this option, Git Extensions will display a dialog where you can decide what to do with uncommitted changes before swapping branches.

-    .. setting:: Limit number of commits that will be loaded in list at start-up
+    .. setting:: Limit number of commits that will be loaded at start-up
       :id: commits-limit

       This number specifies the maximum number of commits that Git Extensions will load when it is started.
-      These commits are shown in the Commit Log window.
-To see more commits than are loaded, then this setting will need to be adjusted and Git Extensions restarted.
+      These commits are shown in the Revision Graph window.
+To see more commits, then this setting will need to be adjusted and Git Extensions restarted.

   .. settingsgroup:: Behaviour